SE-UP/joss-repo-miner/README.md

 # joss-repo-miner
 Command-line tool to scrape accepted and published JOSS repositories into CSV.

 python 3.9.6 was used to create this repository.
+So be mindful that (str | None (PEP 604) isn’t supported)

 Usage: